 A goal is placed in the middle of each goal line.
 One of the goals is colored yellow at the three inner walls.
 The other goal is colored blue.
 The outer walls are colored white.
-The goals for the KidSize field have a crossbar at a height of 90cm.
-The TeenSize goals are 120cm high and have a crossbar at height of 180cm.
+The goals for the KidSize field have a crossbar at a height of 90cm and the height of the inner walls is 40cm.
+The TeenSize goals are 120cm high and have a crossbar at height of 180cm and the height of the inner walls is 60cm.
 The goal posts and crossbars are white and cylindrical and have a diameter of 10cm (see Fig. 2).
 The thickness of the goal walls can be any value smaller or equal than 5cm.
 The goal walls must be attached symmetrically to the goal posts (see Fig. 2 bottom).